 Dead in the center of the room was a large throne facing the outer balcony, with four rectangular cedar tables positioned facing the South, East, North, and West, diagonally oriented with the throne and the rest of the room.
 The last wall was entirely blank.
 Nothing but stones and mortar.
-On each of the tables would be positioned various drawings, writings, notes, and basically whatever represented Solomon’s current projects.
+On each of the tables would be positioned various drawings, writings, notes, and basically whatever represented Solomon’s current project.
 One table might have an unstrung bow, a braided bowstring soaking in some concoction, a carving knife, and various arrows.
 Another might have a number of different alcohols fermented from one of Solomon’s gardens.
-One of them always had a map from Egypt to the Euphrates with political lines, strongholds, and marked distances, although often objects were placed upon it.
+One of them always had a map from Egypt to the Euphrates with political lines, strongholds, and distances, although often objects were placed upon it.

 Solomon would embarrass those who failed to heed his advice, telling them specific details about what they did with very minimal supplied information.
 It became known among the people that lying to Solomon was virtually impossible, and within a few questions an offender would be outed.
 On one occasion he corrected a man who said his ox had broken the support beam for a canopy, spilling a large barrel of corn into the dust of the ground which mixed with the dew of the morning to muddy them, wasting half of it, and was asking for a generous subsidy to cover the cost.
 Solomon told the man that he had the eyes of one who drinks wine before he has eaten his first meal of the day, and that the wood-colored markings on his tunic and the condition of his fingernails told him that the man had a bigger problem than the lost corn.
 Solomon instructed him to cease spending his family’s sustenance at the vineyards, and he should be more cautious when he saunters out of bed in a stupor to fill his wineskin.
 The man was permanently banned from entering Solomon’s court.